dqhntt/Language_Learning_Sudoku_App/README.md

 ## Undo and Redo Functionality

 ### 1.7.
-I want to be able to undo and redo my moves so that I can fix my mistakes or try out a new strategy. {- [ NOT Implemented ] -}
+I want to undo and redo my moves so that I can fix my mistakes or try out a new strategy. {- [ NOT Implemented ] -}

 **Examples:**